 In order to achieve the goal of better understanding the relationship between uncertainty and response, the effects on the probability to reply from other variables need to be taken into account.
 In other words, there is a need to control for other variables to isolate the effect of uncertainty on response.
-In particular, for any given level of uncertainty, participation is expected to be higher when respondents have more time to fill in the questionnaire.
+In particular, for any given level of uncertainty, the probability of response is expected to be higher when respondents have more time to fill in the questionnaire.
 Therefore, a control variable will be used in the empirical exercise, namely, the number of days given to SPF panellists by the ECB to submit their forecasts during each survey round.
-This variable can be found in the document "Dates when the SPF has been conducted and published" downloaded from the ECB's
+This variable can be found in the document "Dates when the SPF has been conducted and published" downloaded from the ECB's SPF webpage.18 Figure 6 shows the number of days given to SPF participants to submit their forecasts during each survey round.